 If you want to start a WordPress blog on Bluehost then continue reading.

 This part isn’t hard at all.
 Bluehost makes it very easy to create a WordPress blog and it is free.

 You now have a WordPress blog.
 Time for a second celebration!

-You will have to work on the design and producing high-quality content, of course.
-This is the topic for next chapters.
+You will have to work on the design and produce high-quality content, of course.
+This is the topic for the next chapters.

 All those things help, but they are not the main reason.